H2O-2/particleGL/README.md

-# particularGL
+# particleGL
-A partially implemented OpenGL version of the plugin Trapcode Particular for Adobe After Effects
+An OpenGL particle generation tool, inspired mainly by the plugin Trapcode Particular for Adobe After Effects.